Shifted symplectic structures on derived analytic moduli of $\ell$-adic local systems and Galois representations: Weighted shifted symplectic structures associated to pro- etale sheaves

 These are Lagrangian over the derived moduli stack sending $A$ to the homotopy fibre product of the diagram

 of $F$-valued sheaves on the boundary $\pd U$ constructed as in Example \ref{traceLagex2}, where we take $\{K_v\}_{v \in S}=\{K\}$ in the local case.

-\item We also use these examples to give more shifted symplectic structures.
-Given $Z$ smooth and proper of dimension $m$ over a ring of integers as in (\ref{globalZex}), we can take a derived intersection with the Lagrangian of (\ref{localZex}) to give an $(n-3-2m)$-shifted symplectic structures of weight $m+1$ on the derived fibre product of the diagram
+\item We also use these examples to give more shifted symplectic structures, as in Example \ref{IwintersectGLCex}.
+Given $Z$ smooth and proper of dimension $m$ over a ring of integers $\cO_K$ and a Lagrangian $G \to F$, we can take a derived intersection of the Lagrangians of (\ref{globalZex}) and (\ref{localZex}), together with the Lagrangian induced by $G$ at places dividing $\ell$, to give an $(n-3-2m)$-shifted symplectic structure of weight $m+1$ on the derived fibre product of the diagram

-giving the generalisation of Selmer groups envisaged in \cite[\S 10]{KimArithGauge}.
-As phrased, this assumes that the primes in $S$ do not divide $\ell$, but primes dividing $\ell$ can be allowed if we incorporate crystalline data as in Example \ref{wSpexLagcris} below. \end{enumerate}
+Instead of using a Lagrangian $G$ to provide local conditions at places dividing $\ell$, in \S \ref{wSpexLagcrissn} we will incorporate crystalline data to give a more generally applicable construction. \end{enumerate}

 \end{examples}